Cadity/Delta-Project/Code/Delta Algorithm/C#/doc.md

-# Documentation of Delta Algorithm for C# Developper
+# Documentation of Delta Algorithm for C#

 ## Table of Content